Honeytree-Technologies/Peertube-Auto-Installer/README.md

 It's essential to recognize that the security landscape is dynamic.
 Stay informed, and be proactive in securing your digital assets.

+## Disclaimer
+Using the installer is solely at your own risk, and you are responsible for any issues regarding quality, performance, accuracy, and effort.
+Additionally, support is only available to managed services clients of [Honeytree Technologies, LLC](https://honeytreetech.com); no free support is provided.

 ## CREDITS